kh296/code-tools/README.md

 # code-tools

-Conda environment providing tools for formatting and testing Python code, and for counting lines of code.
+Conda environment providing tools for formatting, profiling,  and testing Python code, and for counting lines of code.

 - [autopep8](https://github.com/hhatto/autopep8)
 ```